[HISTORY: Adopted by the Annual Town Meeting of the Town of Chelmsford 1952 by Art. 35. Amendments noted where applicable.]

 Funding for the above programs shall be through the appropriation of funds by an Annual or Special Town Meeting and/or the establishment of an annual or other periodic user or subscriber fee or charge.

 In the event that funding for any or all solid waste programs is derived from a Proposition 21/2 override, then those funds shall be exclusively used for such services for the fiscal year initially authorized for and all future years.
 All such solid waste programs shall include service to all single-family residences and all multifamily complexes.
+However, the Town shall not provide solid waste collection services to non-governmental multifamily complexes with four or more rental units.

 The Town Manager shall, when presenting a budget to Town Meeting, specifically account for such funds.